 Not only that, there are two annual weekend night rewards you can get with this card.
 One weekend night will be free each year.
 And cardholders will earn an additional free night after spending $60,000 on purchases with the card in a given year.
 The Surpass provides one free weekend night per year after spending $15,000, without a chance to earn another.

-Priority Pass Select membership is complimentary with the Surpass card, providing unlimited access to those airport lounges, although it also excludes non-lounge experiences.
+Priority Pass Select membership is complimentary with the Aspire card, providing unlimited access to those airport lounges, although it also excludes non-lounge experiences.
 The Surpass only provides 10 free passes to the lounges per year.